 David is a familiar face to the funeral industry, having started with Lane Funeral Home in 1984.
 He has served with Heritage Funeral Home since the Battlefield Chapel opened in 1997.
 He is a graduate of Dalton Junior College and received his degree in mortuary science from Gupton-Jones Mortuary College.
 He is a member of the Cremation Association of North America.
 David is past president of North Georgia Civitan Club, member of the Quitman Lodge #106, Ringgold Kiwanis Club, and Georgia Academy of Graduate Embalmers, and co-chairman of the Down Home Christmas Committee in Ringgold for the past 15 years.
 He has been co-coordinator in the 1890s Day Jamboree for more than 30 years, having been instrumental in starting the family gospel night.
 David and his wife Marlene reside in Ringgold, Georgia.

-Dewayne is a native of Marietta, Georgia.
+Dewayne is a native of Marietta, Georgia and currently makes his home in Ringgold, Georgia.
 He has been in the funeral industry since 2003 and joined Heritage Funeral Home in July, 2012.
 Dewayne has served countless families at Heritage and we are thrilled to have him as a member of the team.
-Dewayne has over 14 years of experience serving families in the funeral service profession.
-He currently resides in Ringgold, Georgia, is a member of Catoosa Baptist Tabernacle, and is married to Shelley Smith Gravley.
+Dewayne is a 2017 graduate of Jefferson State Community College.
+He is a Georgia Licensed Funeral Director/ Embalmer, Certified Crematory Operator and Notary Public.
+He is a member of Catoosa Baptist Tabernacle and is married to Shelley Smith Gravley, together they have 3 children, Noah, James and Hannah.
 Shelley is a teacher at Ringgold Elementary School.
-Dewayne is an avid New York Mets, Atlanta Hawks and Georgia Tech Yellow Jackets fan.
-He also enjoys studying history, particularly U.S. and European history and the Protestant Reformation of the 16th century.
+Dewayne enjoys reading and watching the New York Mets, Atlanta Hawks and Nashville Predators.

 Director/Embalmer TN & GA